Top Banks in Ghana

 Ecobank Bank is a member of the Ecobank Group, which operates in 36 countries in Africa.
-EBG was the first Ghanaian bank to receive a universal bank license from the country’s central bank.
+EBG was the first of the banks in Ghana to receive a universal bank license from the country’s central bank.
 It started its operations in 1990 after Ecobank Transnational wholly acquired The Trust Bank.

 Zenith Bank Ghana is a subsidiary of Zenith Bank Plc, a Nigeria-based multinational financial services provider.
 The bank started its universal banking operation in 2005, offering top-of-the-line banking services to individual and corporations across the country.

 Headquartered in Accra, Zenith oversees 34 business locations (branches and agencies), as well as a number of POS terminals and ATMs.
-It also provides mobile banking and real-time internet banking services.
+It is also one of the banks in Ghana providing mobile banking and real-time internet banking services.